Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 What are the steps for procurement evaluation?

-Define objectives, gather information, establish evaluation criteria, add priority, score, and rank, and decide.
+The steps for procurement evaluation are to define objectives, gather information, establish evaluation criteria, add priority, score, rank, and decide.

 Why is procurement evaluation important?